-LAA Overview
+LAA Overview๏ƒ

-The LAA is comprised of two components:
+The LAA is comprised of three components:

-• a Standard Interface Board (or SIB)
+• a Standard Interface Board (SIB) (the light blue case here)

-• a Mechanical Interface Board (or MIB)
+• a Mechanical Interface Board (MIB) (the green PCB here)

 LAA components